-Figure 6 displays, for each FOMC announcement in our sample, the log change in pre-/post-announcement values of these variables, where the pre-FOMC value is either 10 minutes before or the day before the FOMC press release time, depending on data availability (daily versus minutely), and the post-FOMC value is either 20 minutes after or the day after the release.
-The figure shows that some FOMC announcements have large effects on these forward looking variables, with jumps that are especially pronounced around the 2008/9 financial crisis.
-Some of these announcements are associated with declines within 30 minutes surrounding the FOMC press release in the stock market that exceed 2% in absolute terms, or increases close to 2%.
+Figure 6 displays, for each FOMC announcement in our sample, the log change in pre-/postannouncement values of these variables, where the pre-FOMC value is either 10 minutes before or the day before the FOMC press release time, depending on data availability (daily versus minutely), and the post-FOMC value is either 20 minutes after or the day after the release.
+The figure shows that some FOMC announcements have large effects on these forward looking variables, with jumps that are especially pronounced around the 2000/01 recession and tech bust in the stock market, and the 2008/9 financial crisis.
+Some of these announcements are associated with declines within 30 minutes surrounding the FOMC press release in the stock market that exceed 2% in absolute terms or increases above 4%, as in the announcement of January 3, 2001 in which the FOMC met off-cycle to lower its target for the federal funds rate by 50 basis points.

-The mixed-frequency structural approach developed in this paper allows us to investigate a variety of possible explanations for why markets respond strongly to central bank actions and announcements, and to provide granular detail on why investor expectations are revised.
+The mixed-frequency structural approach developed in this paper allows us to investigate a variety of possible explanations for why markets responded strongly to central bank actions and announcements, and to provide granular detail on why investor expectations are revised.
 This is accomplished by decomposing jumps in variables around FOMC announcements into the primitive economic sources of risk responsible for observed forecast revisions.
 Before presenting those findings, we briefly discuss how we use the filtering algorithm to obtain these results.
 The complete description and all technical details on the algorithm are relegated to the Online Appendix.

-Recall that the continuous-valued latent state vector $S_t = \left[ S_t^M, m_t, pd_t, k_t, lp_t, \mathbb{E}t^b \left( m{t+1} \right), \mathbb{E}t^b \left( pd{t+1} \right) \right]$ where, $S_t^M$ is a vector of latent macro state variables with $S_t^M \equiv \left[ \widetilde{y}t, g_t, \pi_t, i_t, \overline{\pi}t, f_t \right]'$ .
+Recall that the continuous-valued latent state vector $S_t = [S_t^M, m_t, pd_t, k_t, lp_t, \mathbb{E}t^b(m{t+1}), \mathbb{E}t^b(pd{t+1})]$ where, $S_t^M$ is a vector of latent macro state variables with $S_t^M \equiv [\tilde{y}t, g_t, \pi_t, i_t, \overline{\pi}t, f_t]'$ .
 Figure 7 displays the percent changes in pre-/post- announcement values of different elements of $S_t$ for every FOMC announcement in our sample, providing an estimate of how investor perceptions about the current state of the economy shifted in the minutes surrounding a Fed announcement.
-These represent our estimates of how investors' nowcasts shifted in the wake of each announcement.
 The figure shows that FOMC meetings during the financial crisis led to frequent and large changes in investor perceptions about trend growth $g_t$ , detrended output, $\tilde{y}t$ , inflation, current demand $f_t$ , the earnings share $k_t$ , and the liquidity premium $lp_t$ .
 This evidence implies that FOMC announcements occasionally convey substantive information that causes investors to significantly revise their beliefs about the state of the economy and its core driving forces.